-Monday Moment: eerily beautiful exposed-brick corner #Home#gothic#Halloween#horror#moments October 22 | Megan Finley meggyfin Tatum Witter (of $7 chair makeover fame) has been uploading these amazing gothic decor moments from her home into our Flickr pool.
+Monday Moment: eerily beautiful exposed-brick corner #Home#gothic#Halloween#horror#moments October 22 | Megan Finley Horowitz meggyfin Tatum Witter (of $7 chair makeover fame) has been uploading these amazing gothic decor moments from her home into our Flickr pool.
 While I'm desperate for her to give us a home tour, we shall have to be satiated with this eerily beautiful moment, created in a corner of her home.
 I am entirely jealous of her exposed brick wall.
 I am also really impressed at how she managed to decorate the wall, but not cover up too much of the cool bricks with an empty frame (from Ikea!) — accented with that hanging bat, of course.
 On the other side of the corner, that mirror and birdcage is a marriage made in heaven.
 But then she tops it all of with a freaking miniature ship!?
 Amazing.
 Remember when we were talking about creating a creepy year-round house that doesn't feel "Halloweeny"?
 With the black frame, bat, mirror, hanging empty birdcage, and ship model… Tatum NAILED that look.
 Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and consuming pop-culture.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meganfinley @meggyfin PREVIOUS Mount your record player on the wall in small spaces NEXT A stepdad success story Show/Hide comments [ 5 ] This is very cool!
+Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS Mount your record player on the wall in small spaces NEXT A stepdad success story Show/Hide comments [ 5 ] This is very cool!
 I'd be interested to see what it looks like without the filters/photoshop.
 8 agree Reply I feel this way about most of the internet, these days.
 We gotta do the best we can with the submissions we get… 3 agree Reply Very true.
 Reply Instagram: I'm looking at you!
 2 agree Reply seriously. with the quality of cameras nowadays, why does everyone want their pictures to look like they were taken with a potato?
 8 agree Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.